Blood sampling in PET studies

 The total radioactivity of blood, plasma and urine samples is obtained by two automated gamma counters (1480 Wizard 3”, Wallac, Turku).

-Arterial whole blood radioactivity concentration can be measured with an automatic blood sampling system (ABSS, “blood pump” with on-line detector) to record the curve precisely after radiotracer bolus infusion.
+Arterial whole blood radioactivity concentration can be measured from arterial line with an automatic blood sampling system (ABSS, “blood pump” with on-line detector) to record the curve precisely after radiotracer bolus infusion.
 In long PET studies ABSS is used only during the first 3-5 minutes p.i. and manual blood sampling is continued after that.

 ABSS provides more precise results than manual blood sampling when the dynamics of the tracer in the blood is very fast, especially in oxygen-15 studies.
 However, longer tubing is needed in ABSS than with manual sampling, which may lead to higher dispersion error.
 ABSS measures only activity concentration in whole blood, and conversion to concentration in plasma may be error prone with some tracers.
 Arterial catheterization is required with ABSS.